oren/Blog/Microservice architecture/Post-Part3.md

 fmt.Fprint(w, string(id))
 ```

 That's it.
 The new task will be created, the storage will get a file into the working directory with the name of the file being the *id*, and the client gets back the *id*.
+The important thing here is that we need the raw image in the request.
+The user form has to be parsed in the frontend service.

 Now we can create the function which just checks if a *Task* is ready: